You are viewing a free preview of this lesson.

 Subscribe to unlock all 10 lessons in this course and every other course on LearningBro.

 A wave is a disturbance that transfers energy from one place to another.
-The key principle for your exam is that waves transfer energy, not matter.
-The particles of the medium oscillate (vibrate) about their rest position but do not travel along with the wave.
+The crucial principle: waves transfer energy, not matter.
+The particles of the medium vibrate about their equilibrium position but do not travel with the wave.

-Exam Tip (AQA 8464): A very common exam question asks "What do waves transfer?"
+Exam Tip (AQA 8464): The single most common exam question on this topic: "What do waves transfer?"
 The answer is always energy.
-Never say waves transfer "matter" or "particles."
-The particles vibrate but stay in roughly the same position.
+Never write "matter" or "particles."

 In a transverse wave, the oscillations (vibrations) of the particles are perpendicular (at right angles) to the direction of energy transfer.